bizzy91/RBM_numpy/README.md

-You can also import the data in a form of numpy array.
+You can also import the data in the form of numpy array.